As Online Fraud Cases Rise, Learn How To Safeguard Yourself From Financial Crimes

 According to the National Crime Records Bureau (NCRB), cyber fraud cases in India rose from 3,466 in 2017 to 10,395 in 2021 across all the states and union territories, indicating the rapid rise of such cases in the four-year period.

-While digitalisation has made life easy for various services, including financial transactions, it has also increased the risks of digital fraud.
+While digitalization has made life easy for various services, including financial transactions, it has also increased the risks of digital fraud.
 Against this backdrop, seniors must be aware of the pitfalls and learn to safeguard themselves before the fraudsters strike them.
 It may also require them to learn the basic technology tools and increase their fraud awareness to avoid cyber traps.

 Here are some basic tips to avoid a fraud: